Easy Poblano Green Creamy Sauce (Culichi Sauce)

 Steps:

-2. Add your chopped pepper, onion, tomato, cucumber, cilantro, and celery (the veggies) in a large bowl.
+1. First prep your veggies.
+Add your chopped pepper, onion, tomato, cucumber, cilantro, and celery in an extra sized large bowl.
+Cover and set aside in the fridge.

-3. Add the lime juice, Clamato, shrimp juice, salt and pepper and mix well.
-Add additional salt, pepper, and lime juice if needed or until desired taste.
+3. Remove the veggies from the fridge and add the shrimp once cooled.
+Then add the lime juice, Clamato, shrimp juice, salt, and mix well.
+Add additional salt, pepper, extra cilantro and lime juice if needed or until desired taste.

 Enjoy!

 Serve with tostadas or Tortillas chips.
-Add in ketchup or hot sauce.
+Add in hot sauce and freshly diced avocados!

 Add 1 celery stick and 1/4 of an onion.
 Bring to a boil and boil only for 1 minute.
 Even when you see the shrimp begin to turn pink, wait till the water is boiling and boil for 1 minute.
 Then set aside to cool.